umn-drupal/folwell/README.md

 Folwell is built with Node Sass and Gulp, and uses the Bourbon and Bitters libraries.
 It extends the Drupal 8 [Neato](https://www.drupal.org/project/neato) base theme.
 See below for [build instructions](#building-folwell) for local installs.

+Sites currently using Folwell include [drupalmanagment.umn.edu](https://drupalmanagement.umn.edu).
+We will add to this list as sites adopt this theme, and Folwell receives a production release in January 2019.

 ## Recommended modules

 Folwell expects the following modules to be enabled.
 All are available in the [UMN Drupal 8 platform repository](https://github.umn.edu/drupalplatform/d8-composer).
 Not all are currently enabled by default, but once Folwell becomes the default base theme for the platform, any new sites created in Drupal 8 will have all of these modules enabled out of the box.